mdipierro/pacioli/README.md

     License: BSD <http://opensource.org/licenses/BSD-3-Clause>
     Created on: 2013-02-20

-This program is named after Luca Pacioli, inventor of accounting and double-entry bookkeeping.
+This program is named after [Luca Pacioli](http://en.wikipedia.org/wiki/Luca_Pacioli) (1445–1517), inventor of accounting and double-entry bookkeeping.
 Pacioli maintained that business people must insist on justice, honour, and truth.

 The program contains three parts:

-An implementation of double-entry bookkeeping
+### An implementation of double-entry bookkeeping
 - Assets, Liabilities, Equity, Income, Expenses
-- Computations of Balance Sheet and Profit&Losses
+- Computations of Balance Sheet and Profit/Losses
 - Automatic computation FIFO capital-gains
+- API
 - Scenario analysis (WORK IN PROGRESS)

-- API
-Functions to read and write a general ledger in the beancount format (http://furius.ca/beancount/)
+### Functions to read and write a general ledger in the [beancount format](http://furius.ca/beancount/)
 - list of accounts
 - support for ofx records
 - transactions with multiple postings
 - tags
 - checks
-- support for multiple files and partial output Reporting
+- support for multiple files and partial output

+### Reporting
 - The output of the program is in HTML
-- Reporting in Latex/PDF (WORK IN PROGRESS)
+- Reporting in Latex/PDF (can be improved)
 - Reporting in JSON (WORKM IN PROGRESS)
 - Charting

-This program uses a single file to store the ledger.
+This program uses a single file to store the input ledger.
 This is only appropriate for small bussinesses.
 Our benchmark indicates that the program requires 0.0004 seconds/transactions.
 Therefore if a business processes about 1000 transaction/day, the system can process one year of trasactions in about 2 minutes.
 Additional time is required to generate reports.

 ## !!Attention!!